clayne/SSEModdingGuide/README.md

 * _Use application's icon for desktop shortcut_ - Use the executable's icon when creating shortcuts
 * _Hide in user interface_ - The selected executable will be hidden in MO2.

-For the purpose of this guide, the aforementioned settings should be kept on their default settings.
+For this guide, the aforementioned settings should be kept on their default settings.

 ### Endorsement